 Clinical depression is more than just feeling down for a day.
 It's not the same feeling you get when it's been cloudy for a few days.
 It's not feeling slightly irritable or struggling to sleep.
 Depression impairs you from living your daily life.
 It isn't a choice or something you can snap out of when you want to.
 It is a struggle that many people face.
 Many treatment options can help.
-Many people that suffer from mental health challenges never get diagnosed or treated, and a lot of it is because they don't recognize the symptoms.
+Many people whoexperience mental health challenges never get diagnosed or treated, and a lot of it is because they don't recognize the symptoms.
 The symptoms and signs of depression in men can differ from that of women.

 Signs Of Depression In Men

-Some of these signs of depression in men are ones that both men and women experience.
+Some of the belowsigns of depression in men are ones that everyone experiences.
 But, some of these are reported more commonly in men.
-Understanding what depression looks like in men will help men to realize when they are suffering.
-Some of these symptoms are not ones that you would automatically connect with depression which can cause men to ignore seeking help.
+Understanding what depression looks like in men will help men to realize when they can benefit from treatment.
+Some of these symptoms are not ones that you would automatically connect with depression, which can cause men to ignore seeking help.

 If you recognize these symptoms in your life seek professional help to start treatment.
-You don't need to suffer silently.
 There are many effective treatment options to help you, including the therapists at BetterHelp.

 Change In Sleeping Habits